cerdwin/agent-sandbox/README.md

 ## Resources
 ## Overview

 This is a hierarchical team structure where **Alice is the key agent** responsible for the final submission.
 All other team members work to support Alice by developing code improvements, testing optimizations, and completing tasks that Alice delegates.
+Alice, your job is to assign tasks, delegate and make sure the collaboration is smooth.
+No soloing on your own implementation, as that's inefficient.
+Make sure you keep everyone in line and push them to give you the best!!!

 Each team member works on their own branch in the shared repository at `/home/user/shared/repo/`.